Ferritin Quantitative Test

 25(OH) D Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the 25-hydroxyvitamin D (25 (OH) D) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of health check.

-hs-cTnI Rapid Quantitative Test (Chemiluminescence Immunoassay)
+Biotime PCT Rapid Quantitative Test

-hs-cTnI Rapid Quantitative Test (Chemiluminescence Immunoassay)
+PCT Rapid Quantitative Test

-biotime CEA Rapid Quantitative Test
+biotime TSH Rapid Quantitative Test

-CEA Rapid Quantitative Test
+TSH Rapid Quantitative Test

 biotime PGI PGII Rapid Quantitative Test